-Gaming PC Builds – January 2015
+Gaming PC Builds – March 2015

 Jump to a specific budget build -

-- Gaming PC Build of the Month ( $1500 ): January 2015
+- Gaming PC Build of the Month ( $1500 ): March 2015

-- Gaming PC Build of the Month ( $1000 ): January 2015
+- Gaming PC Build of the Month ( $1000 ): March 2015

-- Gaming PC Build of the Month ( $600 ): January 2015
+- Gaming PC Build of the Month ( $600 ): March 2015

-- Gaming PC Peripheral Considerations (Keyboards, Mice & Monitors): January 2015
+- Gaming PC Peripheral Considerations (Keyboards, Mice & Monitors): March 2015

 Gaming PC Builds of the Month Introduction:

-January 2015 PC Builds ( $1500 )
+March 2015 PC Builds ( $1469 )

 Gaming PC Build Recipe:

-Game with Extreme settings at resolutions of 2560×1400, 1920×1080
+Game with Extreme settings at resolutions of 2560×1400 and 1920×1080

 Overview: Gaming PC Build ( $1500 )

 The included hard disk hard-drive used is the same one I’ve included for a few months now, the Seagate Barracuda 1TB.
 There is also an included Samsung 850 Pro 128GB Solid State Drive.
-For the same price as the Samsung 840 PRO that has 550MB/s Read speeds and 470MB/2 Write speeds.
+The Samsung 850 PRO is one of the fastest SSD’s out at the moment and it has 550MB/s Read speeds and 470MB/2 Write speeds.
 You can also opt for the 256 GB version of the Samsung 850 Pro if you scrapped the Seagate Barracuda 1TB Hard Drive for pretty much the same price given the saved cost of the Seagate drive.

 Due to a huge price bump in the previous EVGA SuperNOVA 750 Watt PSU, I have chosen to instead go with the quality 750 Watt Corsair RM Series PSU.
 The RM Series PSU’s are very quiet (with a custom fan design and zero RPM fan mode), fully modular (clean cable management) and 80 Plus Gold Rated efficiency (read more at Corsair.com).